bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 these requests can be found in :ref:`app_samplesheets_irods_delete`.

-If you prefer navigating through the subcollections instead of having a flat list of files, you can click on the rightmost "Browse Files in WebDAV" button for folder style browsing.
+If you prefer navigating through the subcollections instead of having a flat list of files, you can click the rightmost "Browse Files in WebDAV" button for folder style browsing.